|MAIN PAGE||HISTORY INDEX||WILDLIFE INDEX||DAGNAM PARK MAP||NOAK HILL MAP|

 in the early 1970's

-The next two pictures, front view first, were taken in the 1980's after the "renovation" I am not an expert but it seems to me that it bears very little resemblance whatsoever to the original pair of cottages, it is in fact a complete demolition, all that remains is some of the original timber structure, all concealed internally.
+The next two pictures, front view first, were taken in the 1980's after the "renovation" I am not an expert but it seems to me that it bears very little resemblance whatsoever to the original pair of listed cottages, it is in fact a complete demolition.
+All that remains is some of the original timber structure, all concealed internally.

 Len Saxby moved out in 1981 leaving the Angel Cottages changed for ever, or as the Recorder put it "restored to its full glory" Sadly that wasn't the case, aided and abetted by the local planning authority good old Len destroyed Angel Cottage.